Dishant27/ChatBot_python/README.md

 ## 🧠 How It Works

-1. **Data Preparation**: Intent patterns are processed through tokenization, stemming, and lemmatization
+1. **Data Preparation**: Intent patterns undergo tokenization, stemming, and lemmatization
-2. **Model Training**: A neural network with multiple layers is trained to classify user input into predefined intents
+2. **Model Training**: A sophisticated neural network with multiple layers classifies user input into predefined intents
-3. **Response Selection**: Once an intent is identified, an appropriate response is selected
+3. **Response Selection**: After identifying an intent, an appropriate response is chosen
-4. **Conversation Flow**: The chatbot maintains context to provide coherent multi-turn conversations
+4. **Conversation Flow**: The chatbot maintains contextual awareness for coherent multi-turn conversations

 ## 📊 Model Architecture